 n specifies the index of the value to return.
 If omitted,

-n is 1 by default, so if multiple children exist with the same name, the first one is returned.
+1 by default, so if multiple children exist with the same name, the first one is returned.
 A special case exists, when

 n is not an